The top hand creams you should use, according to dermatologists | CNN Underscored

 Best anti-aging hand creams

 Another tip: You’re usually better off with a cream rather than a lotion.
-“Creams are always best for those with extra dry skin over lotions, as they contain more of the moisturizing ingredients and less water,” says Campbell.
+“Creams are always best for those with extra-dry skin over lotions, as they contain more of the moisturizing ingredients and less water,” says Campbell.
 “Lotions contain more water than creams.”
 And remember, she says, “White cotton gloves can also be worn at night to help keep lotions and creams on the hands and prevent them from rubbing off.”

 Supergoop!
 Handscreen SPF 40 ($14; amazon.com)